 \subsection{Observing the Outspiral}

-As shown in the last section, the critical radius of outspiral is typically given by Eq.~\eqref{x_crit}.
-Requiring that $f(x_{crit})>10^{-4}\,\text{Hz}$ we can estimate the mass range of the bosonic particle for which the outspiral can be directly observed by the space-borne GW detectors such as LISA and Taiji.
-The results are presented in Fig.~\ref{out-spiral}, where it's seen that this mass range of $\mu$ for a given BH mass shrinks for larger $M$, the lower bound corresponds to $f(x_{crit})=10^{-4}\,\text{Hz}$ and the upper bound comes from the constraints on $x_{crit}$ and $\tau_{gw}$, the latter being more stringent.
-The parameter space of vector 1011 and tensor 1022 state largely coincide, since they have a similar depletion rate.
-Actually,
+By requiring that $f(x_{crit})>10^{-4}\,\text{Hz}$ we can estimate the mass range of the bosonic particle for which the outspiral can possibly be observed by the space-borne GW detectors such as LISA and Taiji.
+The results are presented in Fig.~\ref{out-spiral}, where we can see that the mass range of $\mu$ for a given BH mass shrinks for larger $M$, the lower bound corresponds to $f(x_{crit})=10^{-4}\,\text{Hz}$ and the upper bound comes from the constraints on $x_{crit}$ and $\tau_{gw}$, the latter being more stringent.
+The parameter space of vector 1011 and tensor 1022 states largely coincide, since they have a similar depletion rate.
+As shown in the last section, the critical radius of outspiral is typically given by Eq.~\eqref{x_crit}:

 Assuming a fixed value for the BH mass, for given $\tau_{gw}$ and $\alpha$, the critical radius increases with $p$.
 But for given $x_{crit}$ and $\beta$, $\alpha$ decreases with $p$.
-Then since the depletion rate of vector and tensor SR ground state for same $\alpha$ is larger than that of scalar, the minimum mass of vector or tensor boson supporting outspiral at given orbit frequency and host BH mass is lighter.
-On the other hand, for given $\tau_{gw},\beta$ the mass of vector or tensor boson is also lighter than the scalar boson.
+Then since the depletion rate of vector and tensor SR ground state for same $\alpha$ is larger than that of scalar, the minimum mass of vector or tensor boson supporting outspiral around the same host BH at given orbit frequency is lighter.
+On the other hand, for fixed $\tau_{gw}$ and $\beta$, the mass of vector or tensor boson is also lighter than the scalar boson.